elainefs/dotfiles/README.md

 # Elaine's dotfiles

-My dotfiles to customize my system.
+My dotfiles for customizing my system.

 ## dotfiles for